Cybersecurity-and-Enterprise-Security/bee/README.md

 ### Binary

+1. Make sure your system has `nftables` installed, since the program uses the `nft` tool.
 1. Do one of the following to get your binary.
     - Get the latest prebuild binary for your architecture from the [releases](https://github.com/Cybersecurity-and-Enterprise-Security/bee/releases) (note that this is currently specifically build for the latest Debian, so it might not work on your local system).
     - [Build](#build) the binary locally.